dartist/redis_client/README.md

 As all operations are async they return [Futures](http://api.dartlang.org/dart_core/Future.html) for better handling of asynchronous operations.

 ### v.10 In development...
-Most of Redis API is now implemented - the rest will be added in the next few days.
+Most of Redis API is now implemented with support for all ADMIN, KEYS, LIST, SETS, SORTED SETS and HASHES operations.
-By this weekend we hope to have a v1.0 release with support for all ADMIN, KEYS, LIST, SETS, SORTED SETS and HASHES operations.
+The rest of this weekend will be focused on creating tests for all implemented operations.

 ## RoadMap
 This is the intended roadmap following the release of v1.0:

 ### v2.0 release (2-3 weeks)
-As soon as v1.0 is released we'll start work on implementing the remaining functionality:
+After the v1.0 release we'll start work on implementing the remaining functionality:
   - Transactions, Pub/Sub, Lua/Scripts

 ### v3.0 release (future)